brimdata/zq/docs/language/overview.md

 ---
-sidebar_position: 1
+weight: 1
-sidebar_label: Overview
+title: Overview
----

-# Zed Language Overview
+heading: Zed Language Overview
 ---

 The Zed language is a query language for search, analytics,